bird512/kefir.atom-react-demo/README.md

 npm start
 ```

-Then `http://localhost:8989/` file in your browser.
+Then open `http://localhost:8989/` in your browser.